rmitani713/rmitani713.github.io/_pages/cv.md

 Work experience
 ======
+* 08/2025 – Present: Project Assistant Professor
+  * The University of Tokyo

-* 08/2024 – Present: Project Researcher
+* 08/2024 – 04/2025: Project Researcher
   * The University of Tokyo

 * 04/2023 – 07/2024: Projected Assistant Professor